 Storage Barn: From the back door onto a small stone flagged area and then across a slightly inclined grassed area (this area owned by the immediate neighbour) to the barn with double wooden doors that open outwards.
-There is a coal bunker in here and ample space to store bikes etc. To the rear of the barn is a wooden door that opens inwards to give access to the garden along an inclined path which is initially quite steep.
+There is ample space to store bikes etc. To the rear of the barn is a wooden door that opens inwards to give access to the garden along an inclined path which is initially quite steep.

 Short Breaks: Available all year round.